Our Services

 Helpful Resources

-Baby acne is common, harmless, and usually clears on its own within weeks to 3 months; keep the face gently clean with water or a mild fragrance-free cleanser, avoid scrubbing, acne products, and heavy oils, and wipe away saliva or spit-up.
+Baby acne is a common, harmless skin condition that typically clears on its own within a few weeks to 3 months.
+To care for it, gently clean your baby's face with water or a mild fragrance-free cleanser, avoid scrubbing, skip acne products and heavy oils, and wipe away saliva or spit-up promptly.

 The good news is that most newborn skin conditions are common, temporary, and harmless.
 Still, it's important to understand what you're seeing so you can respond appropriately — and recognize when medical care is needed.